open-telemetry/opentelemetry-specification/specification/metrics-api.md

 ### Type: Counter

-`Counter` metric is used to report instantaneous measurement.
+`Counter` metric aggregates instantaneous values.
 Cumulative values can go up or stay the same, but can never go down.
-Cumulative values cannot be negative. `TimeSeries` for the `Counter` has two methods - `add` and `set`.
+Cumulative values cannot be negative.
+`TimeSeries` for the `Counter` has two methods - `add` and `set`.

 - `add` adds the given value to the current value.
 The values cannot be negative.
 - `set` sets the given value.
 The value must be larger than the current recorded value.
 In general should be used in combination with `SetCallback` where the recorded value is guaranteed to be monotonically increasing.

 ### Type: Gauge

-`Gauge` metric is used to report instantaneous measurement. `Gauge` values can go both up and down. `Gauge` values can be negative. `TimeSeries` for the `Gauge` has two methods - `add` and `set`.
+`Gauge` metric aggregates instantaneous values.
+Cummulative value can go both up and down. `Gauge` values can be negative. `TimeSeries` for the `Gauge` has two methods - `add` and `set`.

 - `add` adds the given value to the current value.
 The values can be negative.
 - `set` sets the given value.